querqy/querqy-docs/docs/source/smui/index.rst

    * - ``smui2solr.deploy-prelive-fn-replace-txt``
      - PRELIVE ``replace_rules.txt`` destination file for the default deployment script.
 See “Details on rules.txt deployment” for more info.
      -  ``/usr/bin/solr/preliveCore/conf/replace-rules.txt``
+   * - ``toggle.display-username.default``
+     - Default username for being displayed on the frontend, if no username is available (e.g. for event history).
+     - ``Anonymous Search Manager``
+   * - ``toggle.activate-eventhistory``
+     - Persist an event history for all updates to the search management configuration, and provide an activity log for the search manager.
+WARNING: If this setting is changed over time (especially from ``true`` to ``false``) events in the history might get lost!

 NOTE: The above described feature toggles are passed to SMUI’s docker container using according environment variables.
 The mappings can be